2DegreesInvesting/ds.database/02_dm/README.md

 #> Foreign keys: 1
 ```

-### It makes it easy to draw and understand the relationship between tables
+-   It makes it easy to draw and understand the relationship between
+    tables.

 ``` r
 dm2 |>